meissadia/ehyo/README.md

 # Ehyo

-A collection of macros to simplify developing with Git, Rails, and Heroku from the command line.
+A collection of macros to simplify development with Git, Rails, and Heroku from the command line.

 ## Installation